John Bankin: Biography

-Bankin, was born in London and educated in the Augustinian monastery of that city and afterwards at Oxford, where he attained the degree of doctor of divinity before 1382.
+Bankin was born in London and educated in the Augustinian monastery of that city and afterwards at Oxford, where he attained the degree of doctor of divinity before 1382.

-In the early years of the 1370s Bankin appears to have been a supported of John Wyclif.
-Christina von Nolcken states that "In 1371 Bankin and another Augustinian friar (perhaps Thomas Ashbourne) laid articles before parliament urging the use of clerical endowments to help finance the war in France.
-In making such a proposal they were voicing what seem to have been widely held ideas." that are known to be ones that Wyclif supported.
+In the early years of the 1370s Bankin appears to have been a supporter of John Wycliffe.
+Christina von Nolcken states that “In 1371 Bankin and another Augustinian friar (perhaps Thomas Ashbourne) laid articles before parliament urging the use of clerical endowments to help finance the war in France.
+In making such a proposal they were voicing what seem to have been widely held ideas that are known to be ones that Wycliffe supported.”